$Z$-critical connections and Bridgeland stability conditions: Introduction

 The proof of \cref{thm:intromainthm} relies on the Hitchin--Kobayashi correspondence, which produces a Hermite--Einstein metric on the polystable degeneration $\Gr(E)$ of $E$ \cite{donaldson1985anti, uhlenbeck1986existence}.
 While one cannot expect to perturb this Hermite--Einstein metric on $\Gr(E)$ to a $Z_k$-critical connection on $E$ in general, we show that the obstruction to this can precisely be understood in terms of asymptotic $Z$-stability.
-The strategy is similar to previous work of the third author and Tipler \cite{sektnan2020hermitian}, though in that situation the details are quite different, as there the \emph{equation} is fixed, but the \emph{manifold} is changing; this leads to substantial differences in the technique.
-The basic idea is to construct approximate solutions to the $Z$-critical equation by induction, with the difficulty arising due to the fact that to leading order the linearised operator (which is the Laplacian on the graded object) is not invertible.
-In the case the graded object has two components, this leads to a one-dimensional kernel, and a careful choice of the rate at which we degenerate the complex structure from $E$ to $\Gr(E)$ compensates for the lack of invertibility of the linearised operator; this succeeds precisely because the number of degrees of freedom introduced matches the dimension of the kernel in this case.
-This strategy, in the case the graded object has two components, goes back to very novel work of Leung which we discuss below \cite{leung1997einstein}.

-The general case, where the graded object has arbitrarily many components, is significantly more involved as genuinely new difficulties arise; this leads us to rely on a careful inductive procedure.
-This is both because the dimension of the kernel of the Laplacian on the central fibre can be strictly larger than the number of components in the graded object (namely when components of the graded object are isomorphic), and because the point at which one obtains strict stability in inequality \eqref{zstable} can vary depending on the subbundle considered (called the ``discrepancy order'' in our work).
-To pass from the approximate solutions to genuine solutions requires an application of a quantitative version of the inverse function theorem which is, again, particularly delicate when the graded object has several components.
+We use a new strategy to solve this problem, which we expect to be applicable to other obstructed moment map problems.
+Our approach is to consider a $k$-dependent \emph{family} of gradient flows to solve an associated finite-dimensional problem, where we precisely see asymptotic $Z$-stability enter as the relevant obstruction.
+This step uses the moment map interpretation of the $Z_k$-critical equation proven as \cref{intro:moment}.
+We then construct approximate solutions to the $Z_k$-critical equation, and study in detail the mapping properties of the linearisation of the $Z_k$-critical operator to produce solutions of the $Z_k$-critical equation equation for $k \gg 0$.